Jishun/react-validated-input/readme.md

 # react-validated-input

-### Working in Progress ###
+- Instance based validation component for react, NO FORMS REQUIRED!
-Instance based validation component for react, NO FORMS REQUIRED!
+- Supports bootstrap, can support all kinds of input in one (built in or extended)
-Supports bootstrap, can support all kinds of input in one (built in or extended) It uses [validate.js](http://validatejs.org/) to do the validation.
+- It uses [validate.js](http://validatejs.org/) to do the validation.

 #Why -- Why another input component?
   - No! my why is, why every validation component has to base on forms?
 Aren't you tied of binding a form submission and calling e.preventDefault()?